Closed: Litigation has concluded

 Located directly across Puget Sound from Seattle, the City of Bainbridge Island is a residential suburb.
-Despite the fact that its shorelines have been fully developed for decades, in 2014 the city updated its Shoreline Management Plan (SMP) to require that any “human activity” with the potential of disturbing vegetation within the shoreline be approved by the government and be subject to numerous highly contentious conditions, including requirements that the owner execute a conservation easement of sufficient size to “enhance” and “restore” the marine shoreline.
+Despite the fact that its shorelines have been fully developed for decades, the city updated its Shoreline Management Plan in 2014 to require that any “human activity” with the potential of disturbing shoreline vegetation be approved by the government and subject to numerous highly contentious conditions—including requirements that the owner execute a conservation easement of sufficient size to “enhance” and “restore” the marine shoreline.
 The city then declared it to be a crime punishable by jail time and hefty fines for anyone to engage in such “human activities” on their own property without prior government approval.

-The city claims that it has the right to strip shoreline residents of their rights under a recent appellate court decision holding that Washington’s legislature, in enacting the Shoreline Management Act (SMA), explicitly rendered property rights “secondary” to the public’s interest in the environment.
+The city claimed the right to strip shoreline residents of their rights based on an appellate court decision holding that the Shoreline Management Act enacted by Washington’s legislature explicitly rendered property rights “secondary” to the public’s interest in the environment.
 That decision is wrong.
-The Constitution cannot be thrown away, whether by an act of legislation or a court decision.
-It is the fundamental law of the land.
+The Constitution cannot be thrown away, whether by an act of legislation or a court decision, because it is the fundamental law of the land.

 What’s At Stake?